Christina5P/2406-hackathon-team3/README.md

 - https://dinpsykiskahalsa.se/artiklar/nar-livet-kanns-jobbigt/stress/
 - Litteratur "Tid att leva : ett tioveckors program för stresshantering med ACT och medveten närvaro"
 Author: Fredrik Livheim, Daniel Ek, Björn Hedensjö

+## Footer

+In footer there is information about our team; who has build this app and some links to connect with useful management guidance in stress

+### Links to more information .
+Read more about stress: https://www.helpguide.org/articles/stress/stress-management.htm Learn more about CBT: https://www.youtube.com/watch?v=Jz55Uk9EH6U Beginners guide to mindfulness: https://mindfulness.com/mindful-living/mindfulness-a-beginners-guide

 ## Credits